Elephants in Thailand: Preservation and conflict

-Logging—licit and illicit—destroyed much natural elephant habitat.
-This resulted in a plunge in the number of elephants in Thailand.
-Organizations were established to better the lives of the elephants.
-The National Elephant Institute is the only organization that is government-owned.
-It is in Lampang, a province in northern Thailand.
-There are many more private organizations contributing to preserving this endangered species as well.
-These organizations generate revenue by letting people experience elephants in their natural state.
-They have a schedule of elephant shows which are not harmful or too tiring for the elephants.
-But according to the NGO, World Animal Protection, "A true elephant-friendly venue would be purely observational for visitors,..."
+Logging both legal and illicit — destroyed much of the elephants' natural habitat which resulted in a plunge in the number of elephants in Thailand.
+The National Elephant Institute is the only organization that is government-owned; there are also NGOs contributing to elephant conservation.
+They have a schedule of elephant shows which are not harmful or tiring for the elephants.
+But according to World Animal Protection, "A true elephant-friendly venue would be purely observational for visitors,..."
 The organisation has published a list of the elephant venues with the best treatment of elephants.
-Unfortunately this call to boycott all camps ignores the bigger problem of all domestic elephants requiring care and nurturing.
-In addition the complexity of herd dynamics in domestic elephants, the strong bonds that elephants form with their mahouts, the existence of killer and dangerous elephants, the history and culture of elephants are all factors that must be also factored into caring for elephants and what tourist solutions are appropriate.
-A variety of solutions must be considered and implemented to ensure the well-being of elephants.

 The Centre of Elephant and Wildlife Research has conducted scientific studies to ensure welfare of Thailand's domestic population will be scientifically informed rather than emotionally based.
 One study Elephants in the observation only program had higher stress hormone levels (fecal glucocorticoid metabolites) compared to elephants that participated in other types of work.
 The elephant in the observation program might get higher stress hormones from being bored, no exercise, and feeling unsafe because of attacks by other elephants.
 The same study found, longer durations of work and longer distance and time of walking were associated with lower stress hormones.

 Human-elephant conflicts seem to have escalated since about 2000.
 Between 2012 and 2018 there were 107 elephant or human casualties—death or injury—due to increased confrontation.
 At least 25 wild elephants died during this six-year period, most from electrocution by live wires strung by farmers to keep elephants from their crops.
 Over the same period, 45 humans have been killed by wild elephants.
 Conflicts are most intense in Chachoengsao, Chantaburi, Prachinburi, and Kanchanaburi.
 Besides electric fencing, efforts to keep elephants at bay have included tree barriers; burning tires; loud noise from sirens, firecrackers, and radios; vinegar-chili infused fences; and bees.

 The global coronavirus pandemic in 2019–20, halted the country's tourism industry and left nearly 4,000 elephants at risk of starvation; their owners cannot afford to feed them without revenue generated by the tourism industry.
 Owners have sold their animals to zoos or bartered them to the illegal logging business.